Communications Guidance for Pride that Brands Can Apply Year-Round

 Should every brand be celebrating Pride Month in the future?

-From the perspective of showing support for a marginalized population who likely makes up a portion of your customer base and employee population – yes.
-But the reality is far more nuanced than that, especially in situations where safety is a concern.
+If an organization wants to show support for a marginalized population who likely makes up a portion of its customer base and employee population – yes.
+But the reality is far more nuanced, particularly for organizations that work with or rely on federal government agencies – and some state agencies – for funding or other support.

-The decision to celebrate Pride Month (and any cultural event) should first be grounded in your brand strategy.
-For example, if Starbucks seeks to be a “third place” that brings people together, the decision to celebrate Pride is a no-brainer.
-Strategy should not only inform whether a brand engages in Pride activities but also how to engage – ranging from highly-visible sponsorships or product lines to the more subtle (but just as impactful) philanthropic work.
+The decision to celebrate Pride Month (and any cultural event) should first be grounded in your organization’s business objectives, mission and core values.
+These factors should not only inform whether a brand engages in Pride activities but also how to engage – ranging from highly visible sponsorships or product lines to the more subtle (but just as impactful) philanthropic work.

-Regardless of social issue, brand builders need to think carefully about who they serve and what those audiences will be receptive to.
+Regardless of the social issue or cultural observance, brand builders should think carefully about who they serve and what will resonate with those audiences.
 Does public support for the LGBTQ+ community matter to your employees?
 Will customers appreciate it?
-Weigh the potential benefits of demonstrating visible support (i.e., increasing customer loyalty, employee engagement) vs. the potential risks (i.e., losing customers/employees, negative press).
+Weigh the potential benefits of demonstrating visible support (i.e., increasing customer loyalty, employee engagement) vs. the potential risks (i.e., losing customers, including government contracts, losing or alienating some employees, or negative media coverage).

 What should companies keep in mind when planning how to support and celebrate observances like Pride Month internally?

 It’s important to understand what will resonate best with your employees because there are many ways to celebrate and support these kinds of events and observances internally.
-During Pride Month you likely saw a range of examples from Pride-focused discussions and events to sharing resources on how to be a better ally, to volunteering with or donating to LGBTQ+ organizations.
-Find out how your employees want to celebrate and be sure to involve your teammates close to the issue (including your employee resource group members if you have one) and allies in the planning of both internal and external activities.
+During Pride Month, you’ll likely see a range of examples from Pride-focused discussions and events, to sharing resources on how to be a better ally, to volunteering with or donating to LGBTQ+ organizations.
+Find out how your employees want to celebrate and be sure to involve your teammates close to the issue (Employee Resource Groups or Affinity Groups) in the planning of both internal and external activities.
 Letting employees drive the efforts as much as possible will help ensure you’re supporting Pride in the most meaningful ways.

 But beyond the celebrations, it’s also critical to make sure your company isn’t just talking the talk but walking the walk.
-Companies celebrating Pride most effectively were the ones who aligned with the company’s values and culture.
-Are you cultivating an environment that’s inclusive and makes all employees feel like they can be themselves at work?
-Do your employees feel supported, valued, and respected regardless of their race, gender or orientation?
+Companies celebrating Pride most authentically are the ones whose activities are aligned with the company’s values and culture.
+Are you cultivating an environment that’s inclusive and makes all employees feel like they can be themselves at work with a sense of belonging?
+Do your employees feel supported, valued and respected regardless of their race, gender, religious belief or orientation?
 These questions are relevant well beyond Pride Month.
 If you don’t have an inclusive culture, your celebrations won’t feel genuine – and ideally, you’ll want to be creating that culture of inclusivity and belonging throughout the year.
+Conversely, it’s important to remember that not all religions treat the topic the same, and you may have employees who are members of religious groups with differing views.

 How should companies and brands demonstrate their support for observances like Pride Month and LGBTQ+ issues in the communities where they operate?

-A company’s approach to Pride Month and LGBTQ+ issues is really no different than their approach should be for any social issue.
-First and foremost, it should be guided by an overarching strategy that is grounded in the organization’s mission, vision, and values, and should be authentic to who they are.
+A company’s approach to Pride Month and LGBTQ+ issues is really no different than their approach should be for any social or cultural issue.
+First and foremost, it should be guided by an overarching business strategy that is grounded in the organization’s mission, vision and values, and should be authentic to who they are.

-Specifically for Pride Month, it’s no longer acceptable to simply change a company’s logo to be rainbow colored in June and share a few social media posts showing support.
-The expectation is that corporations will demonstrate their support for their LGBTQ+ employees and customers not only during Pride but all year long.
+If you determine that celebrating or supporting any social issue aligns with your business strategy, mission, vision and values, your actions need to be more than simply “checking the box.”
+Specifically for Pride Month, simply changing a company’s logo to be rainbow colored in June and sharing a few social media posts could ring hollow, especially if you’re not demonstrating support all year long.
 Before you make that logo swap, think about what you’re doing internally and externally to support LGBTQ+ stakeholders.
 What are you doing to help drive change?
 Do you have proof points to demonstrate your support?

 HR’s role is helping employees be seen, heard and recognized as individuals every day of the year.
-Pride Month and other observances present opportunities to reaffirm your company’s commitment to supporting LGBTQ+ employees, allies and diversity and inclusion overall.
+Pride Month and other observances present opportunities to reaffirm your company’s commitment to supporting LGBTQ+ employees, allies and inclusion overall.
+HR also ensures that your organization is following any relevant federal, state and local government rules and guidelines.

 It’s also important to ensure that fully remote employees feel included and supported, so plan a good mix of digital ways to celebrate and educate – such as hosting online conversations and events.

-From a company policy perspective, consider multiple points of view to ensure that anything that is instituted company-wide is fair and equitable for all employees.
+From a company policy perspective, consider multiple points of view to ensure that anything that is instituted company-wide is fair and inclusive.

-Jeff Wilson, Perry Lowder, Sam Strader, Natalie Smith, Julie McCracken, Jennifer Toole and Maliya Rooney contributed to this post.
+Perry Lowder, Samantha Strader, Natalie Smith, Jennifer Toole and Maliya Rooney contributed to this post.

 RELATED Posts